nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 That's it!

-Here are the formats to follow when adding tasks that _have specific dates / times_:
+Here are other formats to follow when adding tasks that _have specific dates / times_:

 #### Add a task with a _deadline_: